uhhuhyeah/fibonacho/README.md

 = Fibonacho

-A gem for finding the largest integer value from the Fibonacci Sequence smaller than the given integer because you never know when that will come in handy...
+Fibonacho is a gem for finding the largest integer value from the [Fibonacci Sequence](http://en.wikipedia.org/wiki/Fibonacci_sequence) smaller than the given integer because you never know when that will come in handy...

-Not affiliated with Nachos, but you're welcome to eat some while using this gem.
+Not affiliated with nachos, but you're welcome to eat some while using this gem.

 Installation
 ------------